 Police: 9-year-old boy found safe

-Police said a 9-year-old boy who was reported missing in Port St. Lucie has been found.
+Police said a 9-year-old boy who was reported missing in Port St. Lucie has been found safe.

 According to Port St. Lucie police, Evyn Farineau walked away from Westgate K-8 School with a group of students after school ended at 4:15 p.m.
 Tuesday.